Indre-V/bee-aware/README.md

 ![Initiatives Desktop View](docs/initiatives-desktop-view.png)

-- To continue with the consistent appearance of the webpage, the initiative boxes a displayed in one column.
+- To continue with the consistent appearance of the webpage, the initiative boxes a displayed in one column on the smaller screens.
 The inside of each card has the same layout as in the larger screen.

 ![Initiatives Smaller Screen](docs/initiatives-small-screen-view.png)